hateinterlude/archive/guides/How to Create a Windows VM using LXD (Ubuntu)/README.md

 ```
 sudo lxc stop [YOURVMNAME] --force
 ```
-> stop the VM
+> Stop the VM

 ```
 sudo lxc start [YOURVMNAME]
 ```
-> start the VM
+> Start the VM

 ```
 sudo lxc console [YOURVMNAME] --type=vga
 ```
-> open the display for the VM
+> Open the display for the VM

 ```
 sudo lxc delete [YOURVMNAME]
 ```
-> delete your VM
+> Delete your VM

 ## Post installation (Windows 11)
 ### I do not want to sign in to my Microsoft account